lewdev-uk/StandModelLib/README.md

 * Models must be centered on the website before being generated.
 Otherwise they will not spawn in centered.

 ## Features
-* Ability to parse model creation commands (that normal go into command blocks) from v1.12 https://mrgarretto.com/armorstand/
+* Ability to parse model creation commands (that normally go into command blocks) from v1.12 https://mrgarretto.com/armorstand/
 * Model rotation around central position
 * Highly Optimised:
   *  Render distance to remove un-needed ArmorStands